Two delivery forms are available:

 Tributyrin (or butyrin, or tri-butyrate) is a triglyceride of the short-chain fatty acid called butyrate (sometimes called butyric acid or butanoic acid).
 Butyrin makes up 3 to 4% of the butter.
 Short-chain fatty acids (acetate, propionate and butyrate) are produced in the intestine during the digestion of fibre and carbohydrates.

-Butyrate is the main source of energy for colon epithelial cells (colonocytes).
+Butyrate is the main source of energy for the gut epithelial cells

-These are “postbiotic” metabolites derived from the microbiota.
+SCFA are also called “postbiotic” as they are metabolites derived from the microbiota.

-Indeed, these fatty acids are produced in the intestine during the digestion of fibres and carbohydrates.
+Indeed, these fatty acids are produced in the gut during the digestion of fibres and carbohydrates.

 The colon epithelium consumes almost all butyric acid, the main source of energy for colonocytes.